ibkevg/ibkevg.github.io/blog/_posts/2023-05-12-Is-Rust-Still-A-Science-Project.md

 Of course, it's easy to see how tricks like these can be applied in service of "getting things done" in general.
 A handy technique that makes prototyping easier may be considered a sloppy shortcut in production code.
 So, while on one hand, Rust offers excellent "Zero-cost abstractions", on the other hand it's strictness may also encourage shortcuts that defeat them.

 Of course, shortcuts and anti-patterns exist in all languages and tend to have their own unique smells, I think the key is to simply have awareness of this potential issue and have a good code review process in place to mitigate against it.

-# Final Thoughts

-As adoption by the communities in various development domains grows, so too does Rust's suitability for and usability in those domains.

-If memory safety bugs form the bulk of the bugs historically in your bug tracking system or tend to be the ones that have had the most serious repercussions, as was the case for the Mozilla Firefox web browser that lead to the creation of Rust in the first place, then Rust will help you by putting it’s thumb on the scale as you code, forcing you to address these concerns as you go.
-The cost to you will be proveability constraints that you will be have to get used to/live with and some of these constraints will be the somewhat artificial/arbitrary consequences of the language design community not yet having time to figure out how to elegantly work within these constraints.

-If memory safety bugs are *not* a dominant source of defects in your system, the decision becomes more complex.
-Adoption of Rust for business or mission critical projects should be done cautiously.
-Perhaps, preceded by pilot projects to evaluate whether it's pain points are serious issues in your environment or not.